rolfsimoes/wgiss-py-webinar/README.md

-# wgiss-py-webinar
-WGISS Tech Webinar - Python for Data Science in Earth Observation Analysis
+# WGISS Tech Webinar - Python for Data Science in Earth Observation Analysis

 ## Setup in Ubuntu 16